venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 that must be provided with a specific device way, the `hda-micro` **will provide only "mic in" and "line out" sound, no "line in" allowed**.
-4. `-device ich9-intel-hda` is the only **recommended device to the emulation of modern propietary operating system** from Apple or M$.
+4. `-device ich9-intel-hda` is the only **recommended device to the emulation of modern propietary operating system** from Apple or M$ if you runs 64bit guest operating systems!
+Otherwise use AC97 emulation.
-5. `-device virtio-sound-pci` is the most recent feature of qemu, but only supported for modern guest OSs, its not recommended on most cases becouse is too recent and is complete virtualized (more slow but featured).
+5. `-device virtio-sound-pci` is the most recent feature of qemu, but only supported for modern Linux guest OSs, its not recommended on most cases becouse is too recent and is complete virtualized (more slow but featured).

 **IMPORTANT** On the host end (the VM not the host), available support include